Graph minors, Ehrhart theory, and a monotonicity property

-The \emph{internal semi-activity} of a spanning tree (with respect to the fixed order) is the number of its internally semi-active edges, while the \emph{internal semi-passivity} is the number of internally semi-passive edges. \end{defn}
+The \emph{internal semi-activity} of a spanning forest (with respect to the fixed order) is the number of its internally semi-active edges, while the \emph{internal semi-passivity} is the number of internally semi-passive edges. \end{defn}

-This notion of activity is the dual pair of ``external semi-activity'' that was privately communicated to us by Alex Postnikov.
-Internal semi-activity is similar to Tutte's concept of internal activity \cite{tutte}, but instead of requiring $e\in T$ to be the maximal element in $C^*(T,e)$, it only requires $e$ to stand parallel to the maximal edge of $C^*(T,e)$.
+This notion of activity is the dual pair of ``external semi-activity'' \cite{LiPostnikov}.
+Internal semi-activity is similar to Tutte's concept of internal activity \cite{Tutte}, but instead of requiring $e\in F$ to be the minimal element in $C^*(F,e)$, it only requires $e$ to stand parallel to the minimal edge of $C^*(F,e)$.